 The Koi Nation, one of the state's federally recognized Native American tribes, announced on Sept.
 15, 2021, that it intends to build a resort and casino that includes a 2,500 Class III gaming machine facility, a 200-room hotel, and six restaurant and food service areas on a 68-acre vineyard site just outside of town limits, in unincorporated Sonoma County, just west of the U.S. Highway 101 exit to Shiloh Road.

 More information on the $600 million project (including building illustrations) is here: https://koination.sitedistrict.com/project/.
-To share your opinion on the proposed project, please see the contact list of tribal and elected representatives further down on this page.
+To share your opinion on the proposed project, please see the contact list of tribal and elected representatives below.

 Taking Land into Federal Trust